Inside Mercury

 Share on Facebook

-At Mercury, we encourage product-led thinking across the entire company, which extends to our best-in-class compliance and risk team.
-This in-house team of 80 people (and growing) works hand in hand with fraud and security engineers to build products, tools, and alerts that automatically flag suspicious activity.
-We’ve gone a step further than many financial institutions and innovated on core security experiences – for example, we enforce multi-factor authentication by default, never settling for insecure methods like SMS.
+Sweep statements are just one example of how we encourage product-led thinking across Mercury.
+This mindset extends to our best-in-class compliance and risk teams.
+These in-house teams work hand in hand with fraud and security engineers, product managers, and our bank partners to build and deploy products, tools, and alerts that flag suspicious activity.
+We’ve gone a step further than many financial institutions and innovated on core security experiences — for example, we enforce multi-factor authentication by default.
 We’ve prioritized data security and obtained SOC 2 certification and maintain PCI compliance.
-And we’ve built product features like auto-transfer rules that sweep money from an AR account to your main checking account, so you don’t have to worry about giving out your checking account number to get paid.
+And we’ve built product features like ACH authorization which flags any ACH debit attempts from unauthorized vendors and/or above a transaction limit that you’ve set, as a fraud prevention measure.
+Mercury’s approach to powerful banking doesn’t stop there: We also offer other financial products, like Mercury Treasury

 Notes